jcurtis4207/MASH/README.md

 * clear
 * fetch (displaying an ASCII art rendition of MASH)
 * exit
+* ~ expands to the user's home directory

 #

 ### To-do
 These are the features that will eventually be implemented:
-* expanding '~' to the user's home directory
 * dollar sign variables
 * arithmetic
 * scrollable history